Disciplined Agilists Take a Goal-Driven Approach

 Figure 3 depicts one of the goals that you should address during the construction phase, in this case Address Changing Stakeholder Needs.
 This is an iteresting example for two reasons.
 First, it captures the key decisions surrounding the second of the 12 principles of the Agile Manifesto, DAD actually suggests that we extend the Agile Manifesto to reflect our learning over the past decade+, that of welcoming changing requirements.
-Second, it is the only goal with an issue that overlaps with that of another goal, in this case we indicate that your Work Item Management Strategy is an important issue to consider for both this goal and Explore Initial Scope (see Figure 2).
+Second, it is the only goal with a factor that overlaps with that of another goal, in this case we indicate that your Work Item Management Strategy is important to consider for both this goal and Explore Initial Scope (see Figure 2).

-Figure 3 makes the issues surrounding how to address changing stakeholder needs very explicit.
+Figure 3 makes the process factors surrounding how to address changing stakeholder needs very explicit.
 How are you going to prioritize changes?
-A business value approach is one option, the approach popularized by Scrum, but I’ve found that the risk-value approach promoted by Unified Process (UP) to be a more robust strategy that leads to greater chance of agile project success.
+A business value approach is one option, the approach popularized by Scrum, but we’ve found that the risk-value approach promoted by Unified Process (UP) to be a more robust strategy that leads to greater chance of agile project success.
 There’s advantages and disadvantages to each technique so you’ll want to choose the one best for you.
 When are you going to accept the change?
 During the current iteration as Extreme Programming (XP) suggests or a future iteration as Scrum suggests?
 Do changes come directly from stakeholders or via a proxy such as a product owner or business analyst?
 How will your team elicit changes (via modeling, demos, …)?

 Figure 3.
 Addressing changing stakeholder needs.

-The advantage of visualizing goals as I’ve shown in Figures 2 and 3 is that it makes it very clear what process-related decisions you need to make and what options you have available to you.
+The advantage of visualizing goals as we’ve shown in Figures 2 and 3 is that it makes it very clear what process-related decisions you need to make and what options you have available to you.
 The disadvantage of this sort of diagram is that they get fairly big at times, as you can see.
 This effectively prevents us from taking the diagrams one step further to indicate the trade-offs associated with each technique and as a result you’ll still need the text tables we included in the DAD book for that.

 The Goals of DAD

-In the previous section I indicated that there are many goals called out by the DAD framework,.
-Figure 4 summarizes these goals, which have evolved slightly from what we published in the book (we refactored a few to make them more consumable).
+In the previous section we indicated that there are many goals called out by the DAD framework, Figure 4 summarizes these goals, which have evolved slightly from what we published in the book (we refactored a few to make them more consumable).
 Notice how each of the three phases (Inception, Construction, and Transition) are described by specific goals.
 Also notice how some goals, such as Grow Team Members and Address Risk, are applicable throughout the entire lifecycle.